 ]

-Server-only tags are only rendered during server-side rendering, reducing your client-side bundle size.
+Server-only tags render during SSR, reducing client-side bundle size.

 import { useHead } from '@unhead/react'